Three generations of women set new directions at a pioneering Virginia winery

 Sharon Horton, Dennis’s widow, has been the winery’s vineyard manager since the couple planted their first vines in 1990.
 Their 1993 viognier gained national recognition and established the grape as Virginia’s signature white variety.
 Today Sharon, 75, is in charge of just over 66 acres of vineyards, most of them leased.
-She was honored earlier in March by the Atlantic Seaboard Winery Association with its Monteith Trophy for her “contributions to the development and sustainability of the American wine industry.”
+She was honored in March by the Atlantic Seaboard Winery Association with its Monteith Trophy for her “contributions to the development and sustainability of the American wine industry.”

 Even before Dennis died in 2018, his daughter Shannon was taking an active role in blending wines and running the business.
 Shannon and Sharon decided in 2016 to move their petit manseng to a dry style instead of off-dry, a decision that produced Virginia’s Governor’s Cup winner in 2019.

 And now Shannon’s daughter, Caitlin, 27, is in charge of winemaking.
 But she’s not just making the expansive variety of wines Horton Vineyards has always produced.
-She also produces her own label called Gears & Lace.
+She also produces her own label, called Gears & Lace.
 It’s a reference to steampunk, a subgenre of science fiction that echoes the industrialization of the Victorian era and is popular among millennials.

 “I was born in 1994, the last year of the millennial generation,” Caitlin told me.
 The wine industry lusts after millennials, as baby boomers, its core customer base, age into retirement.
 But millennials haven’t yet turned to wine in large numbers.
 As the oldest millennials are reaching their prime earning and spending years, here’s one of the generation’s younger members making wine geared — pardon the pun — for them.